Ser9ei/u-boot_mtk/README.md

         RT3052/RT3352/RT3883/RT5350/MT7620/MT7621/MT7628/MT7688
                      Based on MediaTek SDK 5.0.1.0

-!

-!
-This is a Fork from https://gitlab.com/db260179/u-boot-mt7621/-/tree/master/
+*This is a Fork from* https://gitlab.com/db260179/u-boot-mt7621/-/tree/master/

+**New features:**
+- New profiles:
-!
-New profile for the r4av2/rb02 revision of the Xiaomi mi router 4a gigabit v2 was added
+Xiaomi mi router 4a gigabit v2 (r4av2/rb02) - mt7621 chip
+Xiaomi mi mini - mt7620 chip

-!
-Links to the uboot/factory/firmware updates pages to simple switch between html pages (see screenshots below) were added
+- Links to the uboot/factory/firmware mode of the httpd failsafe repair for quickly switch between html pages (see screenshots below)

-!

 #### Preparing Toolchain